tilacyn/resume-matching/README.md

 0. For the unified resume / vacancy models (for all the formats) create an embedding vector.
 0. Implement a base-line (eg genetic algorithm) which is going to find pairs `<Resume, Vacancy>`, which match each other the best.
-0. Learn the function `Resumes x Vacancies -> R`, where the output is considered to be a measure of how do the resume and the vacancy match each other.
+0. Learn the function `Resumes x Vacancies -> R`, where the output is considered to be a measure of how well do the resume and the vacancy match each other.

 ## Existing solutions